inesrosellon/CHEM/main/README.md

+# CHEM: Estimating and Understanding Hallucinations in Deep Learning for Image Processing
 ## Overview

 This codebase provides tools for analyzing and visualizing hallucination artifacts in deep learning model predictions.
 The implementation includes training scripts for multiple architectures (U-Net, SUNet, Learnlets) with different loss functions, evaluation frameworks for hallucination detection, and comprehensive visualization tools.